AtiliaZdean/Final-Year-Project/README.md

 ---

+Proceed to branch Implementation, for source code.
+Website interface preview can be seen in the academic report below.

+---

 ## 🎨 UI Design Credit
 This project’s interface design was inspired by the **Skydash Admin Template** by BootstrapDash.
 All visual components were customized to suit the operational needs of HygieiaHub.